Tax Audit-Common Questions Answered

 There are two types of audits: in person and on paper.
 At least 80% of all tax audits are paper audits, which means they are conducted through the mail.
 A paper audit starts when you receive a letter from the IRS requesting additional information about your tax return.
 You will need to respond to this letter with the requested information.

 An in-person audit also beings with a letter.
 This letter from the IRS will include instructions on what they need from you and where the face to face tax audit will take place.
+The business process reengineering can help one reduce operational costs and bring in profits.

 How Far Back Can the IRS go for a Tax Audit?